Boston Memorial Honors Social Activist Kip Tiernan, Founder of Rosie's Place and Greater Boston Food Bank

 The next time you are exploring Boston's Irish Heritage Trail, stop by the memorial to Kip Tiernan (1926-2011), social activist, writer, teacher, visionary and provocateur.

-The Kip Tiernan Memorial is located in Boston's Back Bay on Dartmouth Street between Newbury and Boylston streets, next to Old South Church, and honors her relentless fight for economic and social justice, and for her special attention to helping homeless women.
+The Kip Tiernan Memorial is located in Boston's Back Bay on Dartmouth Street between Newbury and Boylston streets, next to Old South Church, and honors her relentless fight for economic and social justice, and her special attention to helping homeless women.

 Family History

-In the 1960s Kip began working St. Philip's Warwick House, a Catholic parish and organizing center in Roxbury, having been influenced by the Catholic workers movement that included activists Dorothy Day and Daniel Berrigan.
-Writer James Carroll first met her at Warwick House when he was a young priest, and she posted the question "whose side you are on...you have to stay with the ones crucified or stand with the crucifier."
+In the 1960s, Kip began volunteering St. Philip's Warwick House, a Catholic parish and organizing center in Roxbury, having been influenced by the Catholic workers movement that included activists Dorothy Day and Daniel Berrigan.

 Kip died on July 2, 2011 at age 85 from cancer.

 On October 6, 2018, city officials, homeless advocates and friends of Kip Tiernan unveiled a memorial in her honor on Dartmouth Street between Newbury and Boylston streets, next to Old South Church.
-The $150,000 memorial contains three arches, with writings by Tiernan nearby.
+The $150,000 memorial contains three arches, with writings by Tiernan on plaques.
 The project was funded by the Fish Family Foundation.
 Watch video of the unveiling ceremony.

 Research + Text by Michael Quinlin